atsh-omlet/EventTracker/README.md

 # Event Tracker Android App

 ## Overview
 This application is designed to allow users to create and manage events.
-It was originally developed as a university project and has been iteratively enhanced, resulting in improved architecture, database design, and additional features.
+It was originally developed as a university project and has been iteratively enhanced to improve architecture and database design, and add additional features.

 ## Features
 - User authentication (login details hashed using BCrypt)